Skip to content

 Basics

 What is a creole?
-I’m sure you’ve heard the term used before, but I didn’t really know what it meant until I studied language in college.
-A creole is basically a mix of several languages that has reached the point of becoming its own language.
+I’m sure you’ve heard the term used before, but I didn’t really know entirely what it meant until I studied language in college.
+A creole is basically a mix of several languages that has attained the complexity of a full language.
 Creoles aren’t really created intentionally, either.
 That is to say, nobody writes down the rules for the language first and then teaches it to others.
-Creoles develop naturally as a result of interactions between different languages.
+Creoles develop naturally as a result of interactions between different people.

 Despite British occupation, language in Belize has many influences.
 Spanish, Mayan languages, English, and some West African languages like Garifuna.
 So, when all of these languages came together in the same communities from a combination of colonization and the slave trade, people needed a way to communicate with each other.
 Belizean Creole (spelled Kriol in the language) is currently the most widely spoken language in the country despite English being the official language.